jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 It is used in the argument `j`.

 `.SD[1]` returns the first row for each group and `.SD[.N]` the last row.
-However, all columns are returned.
+In both cases all columns are returned.

 ```r
 # Return the first row for each "id"